paulbeka/level-4-project/timelog.md

 ### 14 Oct 2022
 * *1 hour* Worked on the brute force program.
 Little progress.
-* *1 hour* met with supervisor and looked over what was said
+* *1 hour* met with supervisor and looked over what wa s said

 ### 15 Oct 2022
 * *0 hours* No progress :/